ASzot/NewPersonalWebsite/content/posts/position_embeddings.md

 $$
 The position embedding methods this post explores inject position into the transformer layer in one of two ways:

-1. **Input Embeddings:** The input embeddings to only the first transformer layer are modified to incorporate position.
+1. **Input Embeddings:** A $N \times D$ tensor is added to only the first transformer layer to incorporate position information.

 2. **Modifying Attention**: The $\text{Softmax} \left( \frac{QK^\top}{\sqrt{D}} \right)$ is modified to incorporate position information, typically through modeling some pairwise relation between elements in the input sequence.

-We can summarize these position embedding methods in the following interface which all the position embeddings will implement.
+These position embeddings can be summarized in the following interface:
 ```python
 class PositionEmbedding(nn.Module):
     def get_attn_mask(self, ctx_len: int, device) -> Tensor: